jgrizou/p5live/Readme.md

 # p5live

-Sketches opened via https://p5live.jgrizou.repl.co/ will refresh automatically each time you save and run your sketches in the [p5.js editor](https://editor.p5js.org/).
+A p5.js sketch opened via https://p5live.jgrizou.repl.co/ will refresh automatically each time you save and run it in the [p5.js editor](https://editor.p5js.org/).

 ![concept](docs/media/concept.png)